BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

   - objects are sorted into different layers based upon color, the SVG layer groups are ignored

 ---
-### SVG in XCS 1.7.8

-  - paths are mostly imported correctly, with the following caveats:
-    - stroke is rendered, but stroke width and fill are ignored
-    - complex vector paths (brush stroke example) will show the path artifacts
-      - but with engrave mode the effect can be restored
-    - curved vector paths that are not closed paths usually need to be scored not engraved
-  - text using a font, is not rendered in XCS 1.7.8
-  - objects are sorted into different layer groups based upon color
-  - imported raster images are rendered fine

----
 # Setup and run the job

 Using example files, we will run the jobs on the laser.
 The example looks like this: